bcgov/prp-map/README.md

 ## Publishing

-1. Ensure you are a maintainer in the `bcgov-prp` NPM organization
+1. Ensure you are a maintainer in the `@bcgov` NPM organization
 2. Update the version in `package.json`
 3. Run `npm login` to log in to your NPM account
 4. Run `npm run publish` which will: